wavefrontHQ/docs/pages/doc/wavefront_usage_info.md

 ## Which Metrics Are Ingested But Not Used?

-The easiest way to improve Wavefront ingestion rates is to tell your teams to stop sending data that aren't used.
+The easiest way to improve Wavefront ingestion rates is to send only data that you actually use.

 * Use Wavefront Top to examine which percentage of ingested metrics are accessed.
 * See which metrics are ingested.